TelemetryDeck/docs/docs/articles/update-package.md

 Instead, you can also update every single Swift Package in your project at once.
 To do this, open the **Files** menu, navigate to **Packages** and then click **Update to Latest Package Versions**.
 Afterwards, make sure to test your project to see if everything still works, especially in projects with a lot of package dependencies.
 See further down for more troubleshooting tips.

-{% callToAction "TelemetryDeck: Privacy-first analytics for Swift apps" "Make your app even more awesome" %}

 ## Updating to the next major version of a Swift Package

 By default, Xcode and Swift Package Manager will not update the Major version of a package automatically.
 (The major version is the first number in the version string, e.g. `1.2.3` has a major version of `1`.)